Reservoir kernels and Volterra series: The reservoir kernel of a Volterra series

 \subsection{The Volterra reservoir kernel}

-Theorem \ref{The Volterra reservoir} shows that the Volterra reservoir provides a setup in which the use of Proposition \ref{Implicit reduction and kernelization} is particularly advantageous.
-On the one hand, the equality \eqref{linear funct of volterra} proves that any FMP filter can be learnt by estimating a linear readout of the Volterra filter, which is the situation that we studied in that proposition.
-However, the state space is in this case infinite-dimensional.
-Nevertheless, as we show in the next result, the associated reservoir kernel map admits an explicit expression that allows us to kernelize the estimation problem and to reduce it to a regression problem in the span of the data (see Proposition~\ref{Implicit reduction and kernelization} in Appendix~\ref{Kernelization Appendix}).
+Theorem~\ref{The Volterra reservoir} shows two important features of the Volterra reservoir.
+On the one hand, the equality \eqref{linear funct of volterra} proves that any FMP filter can be learnt by estimating a linear readout of the Volterra filter, even though the state space is, in this case, infinite-dimensional.
+Nevertheless, as we show in the following result, the associated reservoir kernel map admits an explicit expression that can be sequentially computed and that allows kernelizing the estimation problem and reducing it to a regression problem in the span of the data (see Proposition~\ref{Implicit reduction and kernelization} in Appendix~\ref{Kernelization Appendix}).

-Before we state the proposition we introduce two definitions.
-Let $\tau \in \mathbb{Z}_{-} $ and define the $\tau${\bfi -time delay operator} $T _{-\tau}: (\mathbb{R}^d)^{\Bbb Z _-} \longrightarrow (\mathbb{R}^d)^{\Bbb Z _-} $ by $T_{-\tau}( {\bf z}) _t:= {\bf z}_{t+ \tau}$, for any ${\bf z} \in (\mathbb{R}^d)^{\Bbb Z _-} $ and $t \in \mathbb{Z}_{-} $.
+Before we state the proposition, we introduce two definitions.
+Let $\tau \in \mathbb{Z}_{-} $ and define the $\tau${\bfi -time delay operator} $T _{-\tau}: (\mathbb{R}^d)^{\Bbb Z _-} \rightarrow (\mathbb{R}^d)^{\Bbb Z _-} $ by $T_{-\tau}( {\bf z}) _t:= {\bf z}_{t+ \tau}$, for any ${\bf z} \in (\mathbb{R}^d)^{\Bbb Z _-} $ and $t \in \mathbb{Z}_{-} $.
 Additionally, for any $t \in \Bbb Z_- $, we denote by $p _t:(\mathbb{R}^d)^{\Bbb Z _-} \rightarrow {\Bbb R}^d $ the $t$-{\bfi projection} given by $p _t({\bf z})= {\bf z} _t $.
-Finally, recall that a filter $U: (\mathbb{R}^d)^{\Bbb Z _-} \longrightarrow (\mathbb{R}^m)^{\Bbb Z _-} $ is time-invariant when $U \circ T _{- \tau}= T _{- \tau} \circ U $, for any $\tau \in \mathbb{Z}_{-} $.
+Finally, recall that a filter $U: (\mathbb{R}^d)^{\Bbb Z _-} \rightarrow (\mathbb{R}^m)^{\Bbb Z _-} $ is time-invariant when $U \circ T _{- \tau}= T _{- \tau} \circ U $, for any $\tau \in \mathbb{Z}_{-} $.